Why is My Aquarium Water Cloudy- Reasons and Solutions

 This issue is very rampant in betta sororities because bettas don’t eat lots of food.
-If you keep bettas, you will need to be extra careful with the amount you feed your fish because it is very easy to pollute the tank.
+If you keep bettas, you will need to be extra careful with the amount you feed your fish because it is elementary to pollute the tank.

-Although instructions on fish-food containers tell you to feed your critters multiple times in a day, it is advisable you feed them once and even allow them fast once per week.
+Although instructions on fish-food containers tell you to feed your critters multiple times a day, it is better to provide them food once and even allow them fast once per week.
 This is not only healthy feeding but also keeps your aquarium cleaner.

 Besides, keep in mind that what goes into the fish will eventually come out.
 Therefore, overfeeding means more waste in the tank on top of the decaying, uneaten food.

 Seeing cloudy green water in your aquarium is a no-brainer – it is caused by algae growth.
 If you have owned an aquarium for whatever time, the chances are that you are aware of algae problems.
 These plant-like organisms will grow in your fish tank, and if they go unchecked, they can turn messy.

 Unfortunately, algae thrive in conditions like those of plants.
 Therefore, if you notice algae blooms in your aquarium, it signifies that there is too much light or excess nutrients or both in your fish tank.
 The presence of phosphates or nitrates is a severe cause of green water.

 - Too much light: One of the significant reasons you see frequent algae blooms in your aquarium is due to the placement of your tank.
 Placing your tank in a spot where it is hit by direct sunlight or leaving the lighting system for considerably longer will result in algae growth.
 Fortunately, this is one of the easiest to cure.